MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update-contacts.md

 1. Click **Save and close**.

-1. Return to [Update the unified customer profile](#update-the-unified-customer-profile) to make additional changes.
+1. Return to [Update the unified contact profile](#update-the-unified-contact-profile) to make additional changes.

 ### Group profiles into households or clusters

 As part of the customer profile generation configuration process, you can define rules to group related profiles into a cluster.
 There are currently two types of clusters available – household and custom clusters.
-The system automatically chooses a household with predefined rules if the *Customer* entity contains the semantic fields *Person.LastName* and *Location.Address*.
+The system automatically chooses a household with predefined rules if the *ContactsCustomer* entity contains the semantic fields *Person.LastName* and *Location.Address*.
 You can also create a cluster with your own rules and conditions, similar to [match rules](match-entities.md#define-rules-for-match-pairs).

 1. Select **Advanced** > **Create cluster**.

    :::image type="content" source="media/create-cluster.png" alt-text="Control to create a new cluster.":::

 1. Choose between a **Household** or a **Custom** cluster.
-If the semantic fields *Person.LastName* and *Location.Address* exist in the *Customer* entity, household is automatically selected.
+If the semantic fields *Person.LastName* and *Location.Address* exist in the *ContactsCustomer* entity, household is automatically selected.

 1. Provide a name for the cluster and select **Done**.